dylanjones784/Markdown-Guide/BestPractiseGuide.md

 All clients are required to include that custom header with their targeted API version.
 If it is omitted, or left out, a *Default* Version can be used, which is essentially just

-If the API version is not included, a status code of 400 and an relevant message describing the issue must be returned to the client.
+If the API version is not included, a Status Code of 400-Bad Request and an relevant message describing the issue must be returned to the client.

 ## Deprecating Functionality
 It has been stated before that as API functionality evolves and grows, changes may be made to functionality that break existing client applications.
 Developers should avoid disrupting client interactions, however sometimes this is not possible.